 - mechanical engineering

-- materials science
+- materials science and engineering

-You may be able to apply for a research scholarship in our annual scholarship round.
+You may be eligible to apply for a research scholarship.

 Contact the supervisor for more information.